Adaptive AI-based Decentralized Resource Management in the Cloud-Edge Continuum: Evaluation Plan

 \subsection{Simulation Environment}

-We propose using a simulation framework to verify the approach.
-A suitable simulator should support: \begin{itemize} \item Modeling of the Cloud-Edge Continuum, including resource nodes (e.g., cloud servers, edge devices, IoT nodes) and their communication links. \item Configurable network topologies to evaluate performance under various scenarios. \item Support for multi-agent reinforcement learning (MARL) with customizable policies for local and global agents. \item Scalability to simulate large-scale systems with dynamic task arrivals and resource variability. \end{itemize}

-We are considering extending an existing simulator described in \ref{subsec:sim} to create a tailored platform for implementing and testing MARL in distributed environments.
-This enables fine-grained control over simulation parameters and integration of specific features required for evaluating the proposed approach.
+A simulation framework like \textbf{ECLYPSE}\cite{Massa_ECLYPSE_an_Edge-Cloud_2024} could be used to verify the approach.
+Used for distributed computing systems, with an emphasis on edge-cloud infrastructure, it is a highly extensible framework and offers detailed application behavior modeling.
+We are considering extending it to create a tailored platform for implementing and testing MARL in distributed environments, enabling fine-grained control over simulation parameters.